mklabs/backnode/readme.md

 ##### and problems to be solved

 * There's no DOM.
 Router, Model actually can live outside of a browser scope as is, no direct dependencies on document or other stuff.
 That's not the case of Views, may need a rewrite from the bottom-up.
+* Views: commenting in View constructor `ensureElements` and `delegatesEvent` do the trick.

 ## Notes

-* Backnode goals it to mimick the Backbone API and provides a Backbone way of doing things in node.
+* Backnode goals it to mimic the Backbone API and provides a Backbone way of doing things in node.
 * Makes few assumptions of what you need and don't when there is no DOM (no events delegation for Views, no model/view auto re-rendering when model changes, ...).
 On the other hand, on the server-side, you'll most likely need some sort of layout management and rendering (view compositions).
 Would be nice to have something that relies on Class and Inheritence to provide basic template inheritence.
 * This is quick implementation